Bytech-Technology/Bytech-Technology/README.md

 <p>&nbsp;</p>

-- Web applications with modern JavaScript frameworks and Node.js backend.
+💻 Full-Stack Developer experienced in modern technologies
+🚀 Skilled in **Python, Node.js, Express, MySQL, MongoDB** and more
+🌍 Passionate about building **web applications, desktop apps (Electron)** and **console games** as fun side projects
-- UX/UI projects using Figma and best design practices.
+🎨 Enthusiastic about UX/UI design using Figma and best design practices
-- Desktop apps leveraging Electron for cross-platform solutions.
-- Console games development as a fun side project.
+📌 Always learning and contributing to Open Source projects

 <p>&nbsp;</p>